Emma Raducanu marches to straight sets win over Moyuka Uchijima in Seoul - NewsBreak

 Having looked entirely comfortable, the sixth seed was then broken when serving for the match, and Uchijima’s response continued with three more games to take the score to 5-4.

-Uchijima then had break point at 30-40 in the 10th game, only for Raducanu to produce a couple of aces before wrapping up the victory.
+Uchijima then had break point at 40-30 up in the 10th, only for Raducanu to produce a couple of aces before wrapping up the victory.

-Raducanu said in a post-match interview with Korea JoonAng Daily: "I think it was overall a pretty solid match until the end of the second set.
+Raducanu said post-match: “I think it was overall a pretty solid match until the end of the second set.

 “It’s tough when you haven’t been playing that many matches, you’re not as used to those situations.
 I’m really happy with the way I regrouped and held the serve on that last game because it was really important to win that game.”